mlipatov/paint_atmospheres/README.md

 ## Cite PARS

-If you use PARS in your work, please cite it according to http://zenodo.org/record/3955185.
+If you use PARS in your work, please cite [the article that describes it](https://arxiv.org/abs/2007.12779).
 Thank you!